GSA/digitalgov.gov/content/posts/2015-09-18-success-spotlight-challenge-takes-students-biomedicine-to-next-level.md

 A competition like this both pushes the field forward with new concepts and inspires the next-generation of biomedical engineers, [said NIBIB Director Roderic I. Pettigrew, Ph.D., M.D](http://www.nibib.nih.gov/news-events/newsroom/undergrad-biomedical-engineering-teams-win-nih%E2%80%99s-debut-challenge).

 “The next decades of biomedical engineering will produce incredible advances; and the students of today are the creators of tomorrow’s transformative innovations,” Pettigrew said.
 “These students prove that they are capable of thinking about problems in new ways, generating more cost-effective and better technologies that will improve health globally.”

 ## Up Next

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/04/600-x-165-ChallengeGov-logo.jpg" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/04/600-x-165-ChallengeGov-logo.jpg" alt="Full logo for Challenge.gov with the tagline: "Government Challenges, Your Solutions."" %}

 On the heels of the DEBUT Challenge, NIH’s latest problem-solving opportunity encourages individuals and teams to design and produce a wearable device to monitor blood alcohol levels in real time.
 The [Wearable Biosensor Challenge](https://www.challenge.gov/challenge/a-wearable-alcohol-biosensor/), run by NIH’s National Institute of Alcohol Abuse and Alcoholism, is currently accepting submissions through December 1.

 Both problem-solving initiatives are prime examples of how a prize competition can inspire young innovators and entrepreneurs to contribute to an agency’s mission.

 The federal challenge and prize community will gather October 7-8 in Washington, D.C., to share more success stories and celebrate the fifth anniversary of Challenge.gov.
 Stay tuned to [Twitter](https://twitter.com/ChallengeGov), [Facebook](https://www.facebook.com/ChallengeGov), and [DigitalGov](https://www.WHATEVER/) for forthcoming details.